 Editor’s Note: This is an updated version of an article we originally published on September, 30, 2013.

-This story, "How to delete or disable your Facebook account" was originally published by TechHive.
+This story, "How to delete, disable, or limit your Facebook account" was originally published by TechHive.